-Exams: The student will have one final exam at the commencement of the course and a midterm each worth 50 points.
+Exams: The student will have one final exam at the commencement of the course worth 100 points.

 Written assignment: Students will be asked to write a formal paper focusing on motor learning theory and application to practice.
 Students will turn in a first draft of the paper and receive feedback from the instructor.
 Students will then be asked to use feedback in order to make adjustments to the paper.
 The initial draft and the final paper are both worth 50 points.